Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

 ## What ?

 It's so annoying that Valorant doesn't have all the details about an ability listed in the Agent Abilities page.
-They do not maintain a 'reference' page, so to say.
+They do not even maintain a 'reference' page, so to say.
 I couldn't find an updated collection of the time/duration for all the agent abilites - neither official nor a community one.
 So here's one by me.

 <!--more-->